 What is hypothesis testing?

-- For example, gene expression between two conditions, the yield of two plant genotypes, an association between drug treatment and patient survival, comparing a sample mean with the population mean, the effect of multiple fertilizers on plant growth, etc.
+- Some examples of hypothesis testing includes comparing a sample mean with the population mean, gene expression between two conditions, the yield of two plant genotypes, an association between drug treatment and patient survival, the effect of multiple fertilizers on plant growth, etc.

 Steps involved in hypothesis testing

-- Propose null and alternate hypotheses based on the research questions
+- Propose null and Alternative hypotheses based on the research questions

 - Specify the significance level (α) for rejecting or accepting (fail to reject) the null hypothesis

 - Perform the experiment and collect the data

 - Use appropriate statistical test to calculate the test statistics and p value

 - Interpret the analysis output

 Null and Alternative hypothesis